cizyypie/cizyypie/README.md

-# Hi there, I'm Jean 👋
+# Hi there, I'm Joan 👋

 🌟 **Aspiring Web3 Developer | Blockchain Enthusiast**
 🚀 Currently building a strong foundation in: